adamranieri/ITSQB/chapter4/notes.md

   - Focuses on input and output regardless of implementaiton
 - Experience
   - Tests conducted by a tester having *experience* in a relavent domain
-  - Can occur with ad hoc testing and when the requirements are ill-defined
+  - Can occur with ad hoc/exploraoty testing and when the requirements are ill-defined
   - Example
     - Experience from working on shopping apps before guides the tester making numerous tests around the shoppin kart
       - It is common for items in the kart not to update or remove correctly